shlokj/CS-111-Lab-3/README.md

 # Hash Hash Hash
-This lab aims to implement a thread-safe hash table, which uses mutexes to ensure that no elements go missing when multiple threads try to add elements at the same time.
+This lab aims to implement two thread-safe hash tables and compare their runtimes.
+They use mutexes to ensure that no elements go missing when multiple threads try to add elements at the same time.
+The first one uses a single mutex for the enture

 ## Building
 To build, simply run `make` in the folder where the Makefile and all other files are present.